 How Growth Rates Impact P/E Ratios

-Notably, Flat Glass Group grew EPS by a whopping 49% in the last year.
-And earnings per share have improved by 2.6% annually, over the last five years.
+Flat Glass Group increased earnings per share by a whopping 49% last year.
+And it has bolstered its earnings per share by 2.6% per year over the last five years.
 I'd therefore be a little surprised if its P/E ratio was not relatively high.
-In contrast, EPS has decreased by 1.4%, annually, over 3 years.
+But earnings per share are down 1.4% per year over the last three years.

 Spending on growth might be good or bad a few years later, but the point is that the P/E ratio does not account for the option (or lack thereof).

-Flat Glass Group has net debt worth just 6.4% of its market capitalization.
-The market might award it a higher P/E ratio if it had net cash, but its unlikely this low level of net borrowing is having a big impact on the P/E multiple.
+Flat Glass Group has net debt worth just 8.2% of its market capitalization.
+It would probably trade on a higher P/E ratio if it had a lot of cash, but I doubt it is having a big impact.

-The Bottom Line On Flat Glass Group's P/E Ratio
+The Verdict On Flat Glass Group's P/E Ratio

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.